gguillotte/mdsrd5/mdsrd5.md

 ***Fire Breath.*** The dragon exhales fire in a 15-foot cone.
 Each creature in that area must make a DC 13 Dexterity saving throw, taking 22 (4d10) fire damage on a failed save, or half as much damage on a successful one.

 ***Weakening Breath.*** The dragon exhales gas in a 15-foot cone.
-Each creature in that area must succeed on a DC 13 Strength saving throw or have disadvantage on Strengthbbased attack rolls, Strength checks, and Strength saving throws for 1 minute.
+Each creature in that area must succeed on a DC 13 Strength saving throw or have disadvantage on Strength-based attack rolls, Strength checks, and Strength saving throws for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 #### Young Gold Dragon